About the trust

 The Trust is administered by Trustees who have the powers set out in the Trust deed.
 Damaged heritage or character buildings in private ownership located within the Canterbury region will qualify for financial support from the Fund.
 Funding will be targeted to bridge the gap between insurance cover, and the actual cost of repairs and associated works including conservation works, structural upgrading and Building Code compliance works.
 Trustees will give preference to buildings the preservation of which will make a significant contribution to the historic identity and visual character of a place and will, in turn, confer maximum public benefit.
 There is more information about the types of projects the Fund will support in the Fund Policy document.
 All owners of qualifying heritage buildings are eligible to apply to the general fund for assistance.

-Applications for funding are closed.
-A further contestable round of funding concluded in December 2016 as the Trust looked to distribute remaining funds.
+A further contestable round of funding closes on 8 December 2017 as the Trust looks to distribute remaining funds.
 It is expected that this will be the final round.

 Alec Bathgate Design